nephio-experimental/one-summit-22-workshop/nephio-ansible-install-offline/README.md

 ## installation

+Offline installer is supported for Gitea, for github you need to make sure you have connectivity to your internal github from the VM.

 This repository provides the artifacts to install a Nephio environment using ansible to experiment with Nephio following [nephio ONE summit 2022 workshop](https://github.com/nephio-project/one-summit-22-workshop).
 The installation creates kind clusters, GitHub repositories and the manifests to get a base Nephio environment up an running.

 The installation assumes a VM is created with the following characteristics: